emtee40/FMHY-wiki/Stream-Site-Grading.md

 ### Score: 12/26
 1. Streams load very fast. ✔️
 1. Has 1080p and can be lowered. ✔️
-1. Good for new content, but struggles to find older stuff. ⚠️
+1. Finds popular things with no issue, including older content. ✔️
-1. 7 sources and does not auto-switch if one fails. ⚠️
+1. 10 sources and does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
 1. UI has lots of room for improvement. ❌
 1. Has built in subs for most content. ✔️